artnaturals Vitamin C Serum 4-Piece Set Review 2026

 Sensitive Skin Considerations

-The lower concentrations that limit brightening speed also make this set genuinely gentle.
+The lower concentrations that limit brightening speed also make this set gentle enough for most skin types.
 The pH levels across all four products sit in a range that rarely triggers the stinging or flushing that dedicated L-ascorbic acid serums at 15-20% cause.
 For people with rosacea-prone skin, eczema, or general sensitivity, this entry-level approach lets you confirm that Vitamin C agrees with your skin before committing to a higher-concentration formula.
 If you react to the artnaturals set, you will almost certainly react to clinical-strength Vitamin C — better to discover that here than with a product costing three times as much.

 The mask is the only product in the set that warrants caution on very sensitive skin.
 The extended contact time (15-20 minutes) means any irritant potential is amplified compared to a wash-off or quick-absorbing format.
 Patch-test the mask on your inner forearm for 24 hours before using it on your face.
 If no reaction occurs, try a 10-minute application rather than the full 15-20 minutes for the first use, then extend the duration gradually over subsequent weeks.
 The toner is the gentlest product in the set and the safest starting point for reactive skin types.